RexxLA/rexx-repository/ARB/standards/work-in-progress/document/evaluation.md

 This evaluation section describes what values these components have in execution, or how they have no value because a condition is raised.

-This section refers to the `DATATYPE` built-in function when checking operands, see nnn.
+This section refers to the `DATATYPE` built-in function when checking operands, see <!--TODO-->nnn.
 Except for considerations of limits on the values of exponents, the test:

 ```rexx <!--datatypenum.rexx-->